 Aditya Narayan Sharma

 The grandchild of refugees who fled the pogroms of the Indian Partition, Aditya Sharma is keenly aware of the critical importance of dialogue, politics, and art in countering hateful narratives.
 He has sought to learn more about these ideas through his studies of government and literature at Sciences Po and Columbia University’s School of General Studies.

-Outside of the classroom, he has worked on criminal-justice reform in India and founded Sciences Po’s Ashoka Society for the discussion and promotion of South Asian affairs.
+Outside of the classroom, Aditya has worked on criminal-justice reform in India and founded Sciences Po’s Ashoka Society for the discussion and promotion of South Asian affairs.
 His writing on current affairs has been published by several media outlets.
-He has also represented Sciences Po and Columbia at debate and moot-court competitions.
+He has also represented Sciences Po and Columbia at debate and moot court competitions.

 How to Apply